ACTIVE: Continuous Similarity Search for Vessel Trajectories: Related Work

 \textbf{Similar trajectory search.} Studies on similar trajectory search~\cite{ding2008efficient, xie2017distributed, wang2018torch, li2020vessel, he2022trass, luo2023vessel} and similarity join~\cite{bakalov2005efficient, bakalov2005time, ta2017signature, shang2017trajectory} have proposed various techniques to identify similar movement patterns.
-Some approaches~\cite{hwang2006searching, hwang2005spatio, xie2017distributed, yuan2019distributed, han2021graph, he2022trass, fang2022spatio} are widely used in domains like vehicle tracking and urban traffic monitoring, particularly in road networks, where vehicle movements are constrained by structured paths, making it easier to organize and index trajectories based on fixed road segments, but not suitable for vessel trajectories.
+Some approaches~\cite{hwang2006searching, hwang2005spatio, xie2017distributed, yuan2019distributed, han2021graph, he2022trass, fang2022spatio} are widely used in domains like vehicle tracking and urban traffic monitoring, particularly in road networks, where vehicle movements are constrained by structured paths, making it easier to organize and index trajectories based on road segments, but not suitable for vessel trajectories.
 Furthermore, they mainly designed for existing trajectory similarity methods to compare entire trajectories, which is not suitable for real-time similar vessel trajectory search.
 These methods are less effective for real-time applications, where the trajectory evolves over time and must be analyzed incrementally.
-Additionally, many of these existing approaches are designed for offline, batch processing.
-They handle static datasets and require reprocessing when new data arrives, which is not suitable for the continuous updates provided by AIS data.
-As a result, current trajectory similarity search methods are not well-suited to solve the problem of real-time, continuous vessel trajectory search, which requires handling dynamic data, considering future movements, and maintaining efficiency in a constantly changing environment.
+As a result, current trajectory similarity search methods are not well-suited to solve the problem of real-time, continuous vessel trajectory search.